The annual event benefits the student chapter of the Wildlife Society.

-Cal U’s student chapter will host its 22nd annual Outdoor Bash and Wild Game Dinner at 6 p.m.
-March 23 at the Richeyville (Pa.)
+Cal U’s student chapter of the Wildlife Society will host its 23rd annual Outdoor Bash Wild Game Dinner at 6 p.m.
+March 28 at the Richeyville (Pa.)
 Volunteer Fire Department.
 Doors open at 5 p.m.

-Outdoor gear, artwork and free passes to many future wildlife-related activities will be raffled off and awarded as door prizes throughout the evening, while guests enjoy a "wild" array of foods.
+The chapter, in cooperation with Local No. 1 of the National Wild Turkey Federation, will offer a variety of game dishes.
+Outdoor gear, artwork and free passes to many wildlife-related activities will be raffled off and awarded as door prizes.

-Cost is $20; tickets can be purchased in advance or at the door.
+Cost is $25; tickets can be purchased in advance or at the door.
+Proceeds support student attendance at educational conferences.